pbanj/Breadtools/Readme.md

 - v1.0 - Fixed bash not opening, made bash optional for those that don't want it.

-- v1.1 - Fixed admin cmd not working for some people
+- v1.1 - Fixed admin cmd not working for some people.

-- v1.2 - Added settings menu
+- v1.2 - Added settings menu.

-- v1.3 - Removed gap in middle of settings menu
+- v1.3 - Removed gap in middle of settings menu.

+- v1.4 - Added distro selectable icons for bash.

 **What the tool menu looks like with all options**